chutter/FilterZone/README.md

 filter.count.pis = c(10, 50, 100, 150, 200, 250, 300, 350, 400, 450, 500) #count of pis
 ```

-3) To obtain a table of alignment stats, run the summarizeAlignments function.
+3) To obtain a table of statistics for each alignment, run the summarizeAlignments function.
 The inputs are the alignment directory path and the file export name.
+This function is general and can be used for other purposes.

 ```r